 Student iPad Scheme – September 2026

-From September 2026, Rosebery School is planning to implement a student one-to-one device scheme for all students in Years 7 to 10.
+From September 2026, Rosebery School is introducing a student one-to-one device scheme for all students in Years 7 to 10.

 Benefits of one-to-one devices